15 BEST Hiking Poles To Save Your Knees

 Best Hiking Poles

-Adjustability is not just a feature that helps you to get the perfect height for your frame, but also gives you the ideal 90-degree bend in your elbow as you head up and downhills.
-Generally speaking, most adjustable hiking poles have a range of 24-55inches.
+Adjustability is a feature that helps you get the perfect height for your frame and gives you the ideal 90-degree bend in your elbow as you head up and downhill.
+Generally speaking, most adjustable hiking poles range from 24-55 inches.

 Locks

-There are two types of lockdowns for adjustable hiking poles – either flick or twist.
-This is a bit of a Hatfield and McCoys rivalry and really boils down to personal preference.
-Flick locks do require a small screwdriver to adjust the height and are best used in colder climates where your poles may contract.
-Twist locks can be adjusted without the use of tools but tend to slip in freezing temperatures.
+There are two types of lockdowns for adjustable hiking poles – flick or twist.
+This is a bit of a Hatfield and McCoy’s rivalry and boils down to personal preference.
+Flick locks require a small screwdriver to adjust the height and are best used in colder climates where your poles may contract.
+Twist locks can be adjusted without tools but tend to slip in freezing temperatures.

 Tips